SteelSeries Qck Prism Review: Not Necessary, But Mostly Worth It

 After I unpackaged the Qck and put it into action, I quickly realized that its selling points are really its ubiquity and its intuitive design — not its RGB capabilities.

 The Qck Prism measures a moderate 11.51 inches wide, 0.34 inches high, and 14.04 inches deep.
 I had to rearrange my tight home setup to accommodate for its size, but its relatively expansive nature also meant that I didn't find myself careening off the edge like with other pads.
 So it was worth the reorganization.
 Overall, the Qck's size feels just right for most situations, coming in at the lower end of SteelSeries' other offerings.

-However, those who prefer hard plastic to cloth will find that the opposite side of the pad functions just fine -- and increases movement speeds for MOBAs and FPS deathmatches.
-Flipping the pad from one side to the other is (mostly) quick and (mostly) painless, although I did have to bend the Qck's base from time to time to pop the pad out and turn it over, which can be precarious with the RGB lighting that runs around the pad's periphery.
+However, those who prefer hard plastic to cloth will find that the opposite side of the pad functions just fine — and increases mouse movement speeds.
+Flipping the pad from one side to the other is (mostly) quick and (mostly) painless, although I did have to bend the Qck's base from time to time to pop the pad out, which can be precarious with the RGB lighting that runs around the pad's periphery.

 Staying Where You Need It to Be

 Another thing the Qck Prism does very well is staying put.
-The silicon rubber base makes sure that the Prism doesn't float around your desk, something I found very useful when compared to other mousepads I've had the misfortune of using in the past.
+The silicon rubber base makes sure that the Prism doesn't float around your desk, something I found very useful when compared to other mousepads.

 Having the USB cable intuitively placed on the side of the pad also helps in this regard, and it keeps your mouse cable from getting tangled during use.

 Qck Means RGB

 Although I opined about not being an RGB enthusiast in the opening graphs of this review, I will say that if you're fiending for more RGB in your life, the Qck Prism is a nice accent.